rdsea/bigdataplatforms/tutorials/streamingwithflink/README.md

       --outkafkaurl localhost:9092 \
       --parallelism 1
     ```
-    - On the client machine:
-        - `pyclientexec` must be a Python that has pyflink and your dependencies (for compiling/translating job graph).
+    - On the client machine: `pyclientexec`, a python path that has pyflink dependencies (for compiling/translating job graph).
-    - On the cluster machines (TaskManagers):
-        - `pyexec` must be a path that exists on those machines, with pyflink and your dependencies installed.
+    - On the cluster machines (TaskManagers): `pyexec`, a python path that exists on those machines, with pyflink and dependencies installed.

 #### Submit the job to Flink and return to mySQL